muzeyyenalan/Devops-Github/hands-on/Kubernetes/kubernetes-04-pods-volumes/README.md

 mkdir pvc-bound && cd pvc-bound
 ```

-- Create a `pv-3g.yaml` file using the following content with the volume type of `hostPath` to build a `PersistentVolume`.
+- Create a `pv-3g.yaml` f ile using the following content with the volume type of `hostPath` to build a `PersistentVolume`.

 ```yaml
 apiVersion: v1